zuiderkwast/jsonrpc2-erlang/README.md

 JSON-RPC 2.0 for Erlang
 =======================

 This is a JSON-RPC 2.0 request handler.
-It does not handle JSON decoding and encoding.
-This means the JSON decoding and encoding must be handled by the caller.
-It also means that you may use the JSON library of your choice.

 Features
 --------

 * allows any JSON encoder and decoder, as long as it supports the eep0018 style terms format,
-* no dependencies, except OTP,
 * dispatches parsed requests to a simple callback function
 * supports optional callback map function for batch requests, e.g. to support concurrent processing of the requests in a batch,